 • Double check that the old oil filter gasket did not stick to the oil filter mount.
 Clean the mounting surface with a clean rag.

 • You will need 10 quarts of fresh engine oil and a new engine oil filter.
 We are using Amsoil's full synthetic 15W-40 diesel oil.
 If you have not converted to a full synthetic, the level of protection greatly exceeds that of conventional "dino" engine oils, and the oil is less susceptible to thermal breakdown and shear.
 A conventional (petroleum based) oil is perfectly adequate for the IDI, but we believe synthetic oil is well worth the additional cost.

-• Stay away from cheap or generic brand oil filters (i.e. Fram).
-We only use Motorcraft brand oil filters on any Ford vehicle that we service, and recommend you do the same.
+• Stay away from cheap or generic brand oil filters.
+We only recommend Motorcraft brand oil filters.
 The Ford part number is FL-784; a larger FL-1995 designed for the 1st generation 7.3L Power Stroke will also fit, but you will need to add 1 quart of oil to the total capacity (total becomes 11 quarts).

 • You may fill the new oil filter with fresh engine oil before installing it.
 This step is optional, but provides an extra layer of protection during startup following an oil change.
 Lubricate the o-ring of the new oil filter with fresh engine oil, and then install it (important step, the filter will not seal properly without a coat of oil on the black seal/gasket).
 Hand tighten the filter only, do not use a wrench.